AI Trail Analysis

 - Binoculars

-- Light jacket (for cooler seasons)
+- Light jacket or rain shell

 Safety tips⌄

-- Watch footing on rocky sections
+- Watch your footing on rocky sections

-- Carry enough water
+- Carry water

 - Inform someone of your plans